This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Juniper PFE Syslog Dimensions

-These dimensions represent event-triggered syslog messages from a Juniper switch equipped with a Packet Forwarding Engine (see the Juniper article Informal Guide to Packet Forwarding).
-If a given switch has multiple PFEs their messages are grouped as if they were from a single PFE.
-In addition to the dimensions below, the remaining portion of the syslog message may contain information (e.g. MAC address, protocol, IP addresses, and bytes) that is accessible via KDE dimensions that aren't device-specific.
+In addition to the dimensions below, the remaining portion of the syslog message may contain information (e.g., MAC address, protocol, IP addresses, and bytes) that is accessible via KDE dimensions that aren't device-specific.

-Note: Syslog from Juniper PFE is ingested into KDE via Kentik's NetFlow Proxy Agent.
-For further information contact Kentik (see Customer Care).
+Note: Syslog from Juniper PFE is ingested into KDE via the Flow Proxy capability of Kentik's Universal Agent.
+For further information, contact Kentik (see Customer Care).

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Message | The first 64 chars of the PFE syslog message. | string | Non-directional |

-Subtype | The subtype of the message, e.g. "FW" for firewall. | string | Non-directional |
+Subtype | The subtype of the message, e.g., "FW" for firewall. | string | Non-directional |

 Interface | The device interface on which the event occurred. | string | Non-directional |

-Event | The nature of the event, e.g. "D" for dropped packets. | string | Non-directional |
+Event | The nature of the event, e.g., "D" for dropped packets. | string | Non-directional |

 Nokia Layer 2 Dimensions